lodenrogue/musik/README.md

 # Musik

-List and play music from the command line
+List and play music from the command line on your mac computer

 ## Set up